ianwood314/Sleep-Stress-Analysis-Application/README.md

 # Sleep-Stress Analysis Application

 This application analyzes the relationship between various sleep parameters and stress level.
-These various sleep parameters include, snoring range, respiration rate, body temperature, limb movement, and more.
+These various sleep parameters include, snoring rate, respiration rate, body temperature, limb movement, and more.
 Specifically, this application allows the user to query the value of various parameters in a row and/or column, calculate single variable statistics for parameters, and plot two parameters on a graph and calculate their correlation.
 A more in depth description of each sleep parameter is available in the [Description of Parameters](#description-of-parameters) section.

 The data analyzed in this application was collected from [this website](https://www.kaggle.com/datasets/laavanya/human-stress-detection-in-and-through-sleep).